-OTC’s Core Team meets for at least 2 hours each week.
+OTC’s Core Team has a weekly scheduled meeting, but may hold additional meetings as needed.
 During weekly meetings, core members discuss new reports and on-going cases to coordinate resources for students of concern.
 The Core Team also remains in daily contact electronically for immediate feedback and case consultation.

 OTC’s initially formed the BIT in 2008 as a subcommittee of OTC’s Crisis Management Committee.
 OTC tasked our subcommittee with developing and implementing the Behavioral Intervention Team Protocol.
 After two years of training and development, we formally introduced the BIT to the campus community January, 2010.

 Core Team members receive extensive instruction from partners of the National Center for Higher Education Risk Management (NCHERM) to develop and implement OTC’s BIT initiative.
 Training involves attendance at conferences, webinars, one-on-one consultation and the study of resources provided by NCHERM and the National Behavioral Intervention Team Association (NaBITA).
 Members of the BIT Advisory Committee have also participated in numerous webinars on this topic as well as periodic committee meetings.